virgilianshailer/AutoMusic/README.md

 3. Expand **⚙️ Advanced Settings** and set your **ComfyUI URL** if it differs from the default
 4. Click **🧪 Test** to verify the connection — you'll see the current queue status
 5. Click **🔄** next to the UNET Model field to load available models from ComfyUI
+6. *(Optional)* In **⚙️ Advanced Settings**, set the **Engine** for the Ambient and Music channels — to use Stable Audio 3.0 for either channel, pick it from that channel's Engine dropdown
-6. Enable the extension with the **Enabled** checkbox
+7. Enable the extension with the **Enabled** checkbox
-7. Start or continue a chat — music will generate automatically after the configured start delay
+8. Start or continue a chat — music will generate automatically after the configured start delay

 ---